Arial-Z/Romaji-Renamer/README.md

 ```

 ### Step 4 - Configure PMM
-Then you need to create a PMM config for exporting anime name and the corresponding tvdb-id
+Then you need to create a PMM config for exporting anime name and the corresponding tvdb-id<br/>
-copy your "config.yml" to "temp-animes.yml"
+copy your "config.yml" to "temp-animes.yml"<br/>
-and modify the library to only leave your Animes library name
+and modify the library to only leave your Animes library name<br/>
 ```
 libraries:
   Animes: